devimanava/capstone-project/README.md

 <ins>1.
 Address inconsistencies for categorical columns</ins>:

 The below steps were taken to address categorical column inconsistencies:
 - The column ‘Branded Food Category’, which indicated the type of food had multiple unique values indicating the same type (e.g. 'Baby/Infant Foods/Beverages' and 'Baby/Infant – Foods/Beverages').
 These values were cleaned up to make them distinct.
-Additionally, food categories with 100 or less occurrences were removed from the dataset to reduce skewness
 - The serving size unit column also had overlapping values (e.g. ‘g’ and ‘GRM’).
 This was also cleaned up to have only distinct, unique values

 <ins>2.
 Address inconsistencies for numerical columns</ins>: